jdofat/MiniProject4JadeDofat/README.md

 search for entry level jobs.
-The Internship Finder also allows users to browse internships, view details, and search for opportunities There is also a log in option and a Django admin panel for managing internship entries, and uses Bootstrap with a modal.
+The Internship Finder also allows users to browse internships, view details, and search for opportunities There is also a log in option and a Django admin panel for managing internship entries and uses Bootstrap and a modal.

-The pages:
+# The pages:

 The Home Page: a starting point with navigation to all main features